 Rotator Cuff Tear in Wilbur Park, MO.
-A rotator cuff tear can not only make physical activities like sports or the physical requirements of your work tougher, but it can also affect daily tasks reaching for something on the top shelf.
-Our Wilbur Park, MO team of physical and occupational therapists at Axes Physical Therapy will work to treat your rotator cuff tear with a bespoke treatment plan that will safely return you to full strength and mobility – free from pain.
+A rotator cuff tear can not only make physical activities like sports or the physical demands of your occupation more painful, but it can also impede every day tasks reaching for something on the top shelf.
+Our Wilbur Park, MO team of physical and occupational therapists at Axes Physical Therapy caters each treatment plan specifically to each client, their injury, and their desired activity level.
 Fill out our online form or schedule an appointment today to get started on your road to recovery.

-Our locally owned and operated network of physical therapy clinics throughout Wilbur Park, MO and Missouri is led by physical and occupational therapists who have devoted their lives to helping individuals like you in the Wilbur Park, MO area achieve the mobility and physical wellness you desire.
-Our substantial clinical expertise, evidence-based practices, and background as movement experts permit us to effectively guide you in heal your rotator cuff tear.
-Get in touch with a physical therapist at Axes Physical Therapy today.
+Our locally owned and operated network of physical therapy clinics throughout Wilbur Park, MO and Missouri is run by physical and occupational therapists who have devoted their lives to helping individuals like you in the Wilbur Park, MO area achieve the mobility and physical wellness you want.
+Our exhaustive clinical expertise, proven practices, and background as motion experts allow us to effectively shepherd you in heal your rotator cuff tear.
+Reach out to a physical therapist at Axes Physical Therapy today.
 Contact us now or learn more about the location most convenient for you.

 A rotator cuff tear can be the result of trauma or overuse over time.
-More than two million people every year nationwide suffer a rotator cuff tear.
-If a rotator cuff tear is keeping you from playing the sports you once loved playing, or just making daily tasks painful, make an appointment with Axes Physical Therapy today.
+Over two million people every year nationwide must see a doctor or physical therapist because of rotator cuff tears.
+If you have suffered a rotator cuff tear and want to get back to the activities and sports you love or are only looking for lasting and meaningful pain relief, schedule an appointment with Axes Physical Therapy today.
 Our Wilbur Park, MO physical therapy team will have you high-fiving and lifting your arms again sooner than you thought possible.

 The Rotator Cuff | Axes Physical Therapy Wilbur Park, MO

-The rotator cuff is a group of 4 tendons and muscles that maintains the stability and function between your humerus (upper arm bone) and shoulder.
-As well as holding your shoulder in place, the rotator cuff lets you control the movement of your arm.
-For any functional endeavor needing use of your arm, the rotator cuff muscles function alongside other larger muscles in the shoulder and scapular area to raise or move the upper limb.
-It’s the teamwork between the rotator cuff and the larger, more powerful muscles, combined with the skeletal anatomy of the shoulder, that permits us the large scope of motion in the shoulder.
-The 4 tendons and muscles in the rotator cuff are:
+The rotator cuff is a set of 4 tendons and muscles that maintains the stability and function between your humerus (upper arm bone) and shoulder.
+Besides keeping your shoulder in place, the rotator cuff helps you control the movement of your arm.
+For any functional task requiring maneuvering of your arm, the rotator cuff muscles operate alongside other larger muscles in the shoulder and scapular area to elevate or move the upper extremity.
+It’s the cooperation between the rotator cuff and the larger, more forceful muscles, combined with the bone anatomy of the shoulder, that allow us the substantial amount of motion in the shoulder.
+The rotator cuff is made up of:

-- The teres minor is a thin muscle that works in tandem with the infraspinatus to extend your arm to the side and hold the arm in place during rotation.
+- The teres minor is a slender muscle that works alongside the infraspinatus to extend your arm to the side and hold the arm in place during rotation.

 - The subscapularis is a triangle-shaped muscle that is the largest of the rotator cuff muscles.
-It helps you rotate your shoulder towards your body, as well as straighten and lower your arm.
+It helps you rotate your shoulder towards your body, as well as straighten and move your arm downward.

-Moving your arm or shoulder with an injured rotator cuff is painful if not impossible.
-A healthy rotator cuff requires balanced strength and control in order to have full range of motion.
+The rotator cuff is key in basically every kind of shoulder movement.
+A healthy rotator cuff has equal strength and control in order to have full range of motion.
 If you have sustained a rotator cuff tear or any other injury, come see the Wilbur Park, MO occupational and physical therapists at Axes for a free injury screening, so we can design an evidence-based plan to return you to to the activities you love.

 Common Rotator Cuff Injuries

-The two principal causes of rotator cuff injuries are sudden injuries or gradual degeneration.
-Trauma can take place when you lift a heavy object or your arm is stretched too far.
-Degeneration happens because of overuse or general weakening of the muscles and tendons as you age.
-Whatever kind of pain or injury you are having in your shoulder, the Wilbur Park, MO rotator cuff experts at Axes physical are here to empower you as you recover.
+Rotator cuff injuries are either caused by acute trauma or chronic degeneration.
+Trauma can occur when you fall on your shoulder or your arm is stretched too far.
+Degeneration occurs due to overuse or customary weakening of the muscles and tendons as you age.
+Whatever type of pain or injury you are having in your shoulder, the Wilbur Park, MO rotator cuff experts at Axes physical are here to guide you as you recover.

-There are three basic sorts of rotator cuff injuries:
+There are three principal sorts of rotator cuff injuries:

-- Rotator cuff tears happen as a result of trauma or can be more chronic in nature.
-The most common tear is a partial tear, which damages a tendon, while a full-thickness tear completely separates a tendon from the bone.
-They can happen because of trauma, such as falling, but most rotator cuff tears are from overuse or repeating every day motions over time like throwing.
-They start with fraying and ultimately tear.
+- Rotator cuff tears are caused by trauma or can be more chronic in nature.
+A complete, or full-thickness, rotator cuff tear wholly separates the tendon from the bone.
+Usually, a rotator cuff tear is a partial tear, which damages the tendon but does not completely separate it from the bone.
+They can the result of trauma, such as falling, but most rotator cuff tears are from overuse or repetitive daily movements over time like swimming.
+They start with fraying and in time tear.
 Often, people with partial tears do not know they have them.
-Some chronic degeneration tears are only noticed after a minor injury.
+Some chronic degeneration tears are only noticed after a light injury.

-- Rotator cuff tendinopathy (tendinitis or tendinosis), is inflammation, irritation or degeneration of one of the tendons attaching muscle to the bone.
+- Rotator cuff tendinopathy (tendinitis or tendinosis), happens when one of the tendons is inflamed or otherwise irritated.
 The pain is located in the area surrounding the joint.
 Teninopathy consistently happens to overhead athletes or those who work with their arms overhead.
 The irritation is often because of weakness or incorrect posture.

-- Impingement transpires when the tendon of the rotator cuff becomes “impinged” during certain arm motions.
-Typically occurring with overhead activities.
-Impingement syndrome can be a precursor to chronic rotator cuff irritation and partial tearing.
+- Impingement occurs when the tendon of the rotator cuff becomes “impinged” during specific arm motions.
+Normally occurring with overhead activities.
+Impingement syndrome can later lead to chronic rotator cuff irritation and partial tearing.

-All three conditions can be treated successfully with conservative treatment like physical therapy.
-While some complete and partial tears of the rotator cuff may need surgery, a course of individualized physical therapy with an experienced physical therapist can decrease symptoms and ameliorate function considerably.
-Our Wilbur Park, MO team of physical and occupational therapists will implement a personalized plan for your rotator cuff tear recovery so that you can get back to owning your local pick-up basketball league, painting your walls, or performing necessary daily tasks like brushing your teeth pain-free.
+All three conditions can be treated effectively with conservative treatment like physical therapy.
+While individualized physical therapy can reduce symptoms and improve movement, Axes can also help you with pre- and post-surgical rehab if a full-thickness tear required surgery.
+Our Wilbur Park, MO team of physical and occupational therapists will develop a tailored plan for your rotator cuff tear recovery so that you can get back to swimming, painting your walls, or performing necessary daily tasks like pouring a cup of coffee pain-free.

 Rotator Cuff Tear | Axes Physical Therapy Wilbur Park, MO